-No.2 Calton Hill & the National Monument
+Calton Hill & The National Monument

 On the death of Sir Walter Scott in 1832, the great and good of the city came together to agree on a fitting monument to this outstanding Scottish literary figure.
 In 1836, an architectural competition was launched, inviting designs for an appropriate memorial.
 Two years later, the trustees approved the design submitted by George Meikle Kemp, and construction began in 1840.

-No.4 Palace of Holyroodhouse
+Palace of Holyroodhouse

 The Palace of Holyroodhouse, Her Majesty The Queen’s official residence in Scotland.
 Standing at the end of Edinburgh’s historic Royal Mile, this fine palace is the home of Scottish royal history.
-Admission includes special exhibition “A Royal Wedding: The Duke and Duchess of Sussex”.
+Admission includes the special exhibition “A Royal Wedding: The Duke and Duchess of Sussex”.

-No.5 The Georgian House
+The Georgian House

-This grand 18th-century town house was at the heart of Edinburgh’s New Town development.
-Admire the stunning collections of period furniture, paintings, porcelain, silver and glass, and gain a fascinating insight into both the upstairs and downstairs elements of 18th-century society.
+This grand 18th-century townhouse was at the heart of Edinburgh’s New Town development.
+Admire the stunning collections of period furniture, paintings, porcelain, silver, and glass, and gain a fascinating insight into both the upstairs and downstairs elements of 18th-century society.